cjkim-cloud/Rotation_week9/README.md

 # Rotation_week9

-It is recommended to watch "updated_code"
+It is recommended to refer to "updated_code"